-What does an Easter egg hunt have to do with the death and resurrection of Jesus Christ?
-Nothing.
+What does an Easter egg hunt have to do with the death and resurrection of Jesus Christ??
+Nothing.?
 What does a sunrise service or special Easter service have to do with the death and resurrection of Jesus Christ??
 Nothing much at all.?
 So why do Christians celebrate Easter when it has very little to do with its claims??
 The many Easter activities are done because of tradition.?
 It is a religious thing, not a Christian thing.?
-Easter services are done because of religion’s propensity for rituals and special days.
+Easter services are done because of religion’s propensity?for rituals and special days.
 People will come to church on Easter Sunday with extra guests from their family because it is a special high holy day.
 Easter is deemed the most important celebration or holiday in the Christian faith.?
 That is not true at all.?
 The Christian faith has no holidays or special days.?
 Consider the following passage of Scripture from Colossians 2:16-19.

 Jesus Christ is the center of all.?
 He is King of Kings.?
 He is above all.?
-All the rituals we perform add up to very little with regards to Jesus Christ.
-Sure.
+All the rituals we perform add up to very little with regards to Jesus Christ.?
+Sure.?
 There are people who get much meaning and satisfaction from these religious observances.?
 However, true worship and true dedication to Christ is seen beyond the religious rituals.?
 In my opinion, the many rituals and ceremonies that you see in many churches conceal the truth of the Christian faith.?
 As a matter of fact, I believe that they hinder a truly intimate relationship with God because they focus attention on the ritual instead of God…Jesus Christ.?
 We become obsessed with the rituals that we neglect to consider what God really wants, which is a relationship.?
 Jesus didn’t die so that we have something to celebrate each Spring.?
 He died so that we could rightfully have an intimate relationship with the Father.?
 That is something we should celebrate each day.?
 That is the very thing that I discovered that I was lacking, namely a realization of the importance of what Jesus really did for me.?
 It’s not in the rituals, church attendance, or the many services.?
 What is most important is God’s Kingdom and His righteousness because that is what Jesus told us to pursue (Matthew 6:33).